ietf-wg-acme/acme/draft-ietf-acme-acme.md

 6. Check that the "url" parameters of the inner and outer JWSs are the same
 7. Check that the "account" field of the key-change object contains the URL for the account matching the old key
-8. Check that the "newKey" field of the key-change object contains the key used to sign the inner JWS.
+8. Check that the "newKey" field of the key-change object also verifies the inner JWS.

 If all of these checks pass, then the server updates the corresponding account by replacing the old account key with the new public key and returns status code